 A rack leader controller (RLC) server is generally used by administrators to provision and manage the system using SGI's cluster management (CM) software.
 One rack leader controller is required for every eight CMC boards used in a system and it is a non-blade "stand-alone" 1U server.
 The rack leader controllers are guided and monitored by the system administration server.
-Each RLC in turn monitors, pulls and stores data from the compute nodes of all the blade enclosures within the SSI.
-The rack leader then consolidates and forwards data requests received from the blade enclosure's compute nodes to the administration server.
-A rack leader controller may also supply boot and root file sharing images to the compute nodes in the enclosures.
+Each RLC in turn monitors, pulls and stores data from all the blade enclosures within the logical rack that it monitors.
+The rack leader then consolidates and forwards data requests received from the blade enclosures to the administration server.
+A rack leader controller also supplies boot and root file sharing images to the compute nodes in the enclosures.

-For large systems, multiple RLC servers may be used to distribute the job load.
 Note that a high-availability RLC configuration is available that doubles the number of RLCs used in a system.
-In high-availability (HA) RLC configurations two RLCs are paired together.
+In high-availability (HA) RLC configurations, two RLCs are paired together.
 The primary RLC is backed up by an identical "backup" RLC server.
 The second (backup) RLC runs the same fabric management image as the primary RLC.
 Check with your SGI sales or support representative for configurations that use a "spare" RLC or administration server.
 This option can provide rapid "fail-over" replacement for a failed RLC or administrative unit.